-Businesspeople interested in the China market will benefit from knowing the Chinese mindset and practicing the following practical cross-border skills.
+Americans and Westerners all over the world who are interested in building business or interpersonal relationships in China can benefit from knowing the Chinese mindset and practicing the following practical cross-cultural skills.

 Chinese Business Practices

 1. Respect their business cards.
 The Chinese consider exchanging business cards the same way we consider a handshake.
 They exchange business cards the moment they greet you.
 People often present their business cards to you with both hands.
 Take them with both hands.
-Don’t put the card away immediately.
+Don't put the card away immediately.
 Rather, place it on the table or hold it in your hand for some time.
-Make an effort to look at the person's title.
 Take plenty of business cards with you when you go to China.
 It's advisable to adopt a Chinese name.
-That will signal to people you’re culturally savvy.
+That will signal to people you're culturally savvy.
 Ask a Chinese-speaking friend to help you.
 Print only your name and title in Chinese.
 The rest should be in English.

 3. Let people save face, especially in public.
 An American behavior that perhaps irks the Chinese most is someone probing into their affairs.
 Naturally you want all the answers, since you've traveled so far to find out the truth.
 But the Chinese aren't accustomed to revealing much about themselves, especially in public seminars.
-If someone is vague about a particular issue, or unwilling or unable to give a straight answer, don't force the issue.
+If someone is vague or evasive about something, don't force the issue.
 Avoid forcing people to tell the truth in public against their will.
-Rather, practice the “one-on-one” skill mentioned in this paper.
+Rather, practice the "one-on-one" skill mentioned in this paper.

 4. Avoid certain colors.
 White is the color of mourning in the Chinese tradition.
 People in packaging should avoid too much white background.
 Red, suggesting power, prosperity and authority, is the preferred color.